iot-for-all/iotc-industrial-adt/uploader/README.md

 - `ADT_INSTANCE`: The host name of your Azure Digital Twins service instance (with https prefix).
 - `TENANT_ID`: The id (GUID) of your tenant or directory in Azure.
 - `CLIENT_ID`: The id (GUID) of an Azure Active Directory app registration.
 See [Create an app registration to use with Azure  Digital Twins](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-create-app-registration) for more information.

+> NOTE: the app principal must have the "Data Owner" permission for the Digital Twins instance.
+The role can be assigned through Powershell CLI or Azure CLI [see below](#assign-an-access-role-azure-cli).

 - `CLIENT_SECRET`: The Azure Active Directory app secret.
 When not provided, the tool fall backs to interactive authentication on the browser.

 #### Configuration file